vrob1bmv0318tb0m03wnqun2mryfeig247vsn4v/BlonAddon/README.md

 **Description**: Displays chat messages as floating text bubbles above players' heads.

 ### ForceGrab
 **Description**: Grabs entities and moves them around using the Core.
-Middle Click or '[' to grab entities and control their position.
+Middle Click or '[' to grab entities and control their position *throw is broken rn*.

 **Key Settings**:
 - **Distance**: How far to hold the entity